165th Airlift Wing

-The 165th Airlift Wing (165 AW) is a unit of the Georgia Air National Guard (GA ANG), stationed at Savannah Air National Guard Base, in the U.S. state of Georgia.
-If activated to federal service, the wing is gained by the United States Air Force Air Mobility Command.
+The 165th Airlift Wing is a unit of the Georgia Air National Guard, stationed at Savannah Air National Guard Base, Georgia.
+If activated to federal service, the wing is gained by Air Mobility Command.

-Overview
+Mission

-The mission of the 165th Airlift Wing is to provide tactical airlift of personnel, equipment and supplies worldwide.
+The mission of the 165th Airlift Wing is to provide airlift of personnel, equipment and supplies worldwide.

 Units

 The 165th Airlift Wing consists of the following units: